cdreide/go-speech-recognition-lib/README.md

 ```
 Note: size has to be an Integer representing the sample count of the recording.

+While using the ReceiveTranscript function you need to provide a reference to a char* variable which will be overwritten with the current transcript.
+The transcript (when "maxAlternatives" is set > 1 ) will be transcoded by using ";" to split the alternatives, e.g.:

+- maxAlternatives: 3
+- Spoken: "word"
+- Result: "word;work;worked"

+The list is build with descending confidence rating ("word" is the best guess, "work" the second best...).

 ```
 char* received;
 GO_SPEECH_RECOGNITION_BOOL success = ReceiveTranscript(&received);